gvwilson/sensibleadventures/iffy/iffy.md

 "Trade," Iffy said.
 She held up the bent reciprocating rod.
-"Tangled some flotsam coming in last night.
+"Tangled some flotsam comin' in last night.
 The engine over-spun before I could get to it.
 There's no cracks or nothin'," she added hastily, handing the piece to him.